Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Example of 2+1 Systems

 The precession rate of each effect on planet $2$ with the choice of $e_c=0.5$ as an example is plotted as a function of $a_2$ in Figure~\ref{fig:precession_2+1}.
 As can be seen, the precession rate of GR is generally faster than that of LL in this case.
-Consequently, the crossing points between $\dot \omega_{\rm LL} + \dot \omega_{\rm GR}$ (red curves) and $\dot \omega_{\rm EKL}$ (blue curve), or the maximum $a_2$ that planet $2$ can survive for a long time, is relaxed to higher values compared with non-relativistic predictions.
+Consequently, the intersections between $\dot \omega_{\rm LL} + \dot \omega_{\rm GR}$ (red curves) and $\dot \omega_{\rm EKL}$ (blue curves), or the maximum $a_2$ that planet $2$ can survive for a long time, is relaxed to higher values compared with non-relativistic predictions.

-From the timescale argument presented in Section~\ref{sec:equations}, we can find a stability criterion for the companion's eccentricity as a function of planet's $2$ semi-major axis $a_2$ according to Equation~(\ref{eq:criterion}).
-The stability criterion can be easily rearranged to account for other unknown variables in the system (for example, companion eccentricity and period) for an observed system \citep[][Faridani et al. in prep.]{Denham_2018}.
-Equating the two sides in Equation~(\ref{eq:criterion}) for planet $2$ yields a critical eccentricity for the companion:
+From the timescale argument presented in Section~\ref{sec:equations}, we can find a stability criterion for the companion's eccentricity as a function of planet $2$'s semi-major axis $a_2$ according to Equation~(\ref{eq:criterion}).
+The stability criterion can be easily rearranged to account for other unknown variables in the system (for example, companion eccentricity and period) for an observed system see Section~\ref{sec:application}.
+Equating the two sides in Equation~(\ref{eq:criterion}) with the choice of $j=2$ yields a critical eccentricity for the companion:

 where $\dot\omega_{2, {\rm stab}}$ stands for the summation of all the precession rates of stabilizing effects on planet $2$: